hellin-eth/hellin-eth/README.md

-- 👋 Hi, I’m @hellin-eth
+- 👋 Hi, I’m @hellin-eth.
+Spain based, GMT+2 enrolled in Developer_DAO
 - 👀 I’m interested in Cryptospace, web3, solidity and NFT
+- 💪 I am a full time IT project manager and Product owner
-- 🌱 ~~I’m currently learning Solidity, NFT.~~ Going back to the startpoint, mastering javascript.
+- 🌱 ~~I’m currently learning Solidity, NFT.~~ Going back to the startpoint, mastering javascript + VUE to be able to build on web3.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me: diego 9 hellin.info

 <!---